Cloud

 Use Cases and Considerations: Cloud vs. On-premises

-Use CaseCloud ComputingOn-premises
+Use CaseCloud ComputingOn-Premises Infrastructure

 The Future is Hybrid